utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/webhooks.md

 > **Prerequisite**
 > Sign up for a free [Slack](https://slack.com/) account.

-Create a new app in Slack [here](https://api.slack.com/apps), give it a name, and then enable a slash command which will let us interact with it.
+Create a new app in Slack [here](https://api.slack.com/apps), give it a name, and then enable a slash command which will enable you to interact with it.
 When making the slash command, for the request URL use ```https://770fc74bbe7045dcaa56a7261b08c869.flow.pstmn.io``` which is an already deployed Flow which can be found [here](https://www.postman.com/postman/workspace/utility-flows/flow/642376220544c000387685c5).

 ![Create Slack app](https://assets.postman.com/postman-labs-docs/cloud-execution/make-slack-app-with-command.gif)